 As a sidenote to this, the IRS often conducts ‘Single Line Item Audits’ and charitable giving is one of the more common.
 The taxpayer gets a letter asking for proof of the taxpayer’s donations.
-So copies of letters, receipts and paid checks provide this evidence.
+Copies of letters, receipts and paid checks provide this evidence.

 This is true even if there is a signature on a pledge agreement.
 One last item, owners often get carried away with their willingness to donate money.
 Owners and management should set a maximum yearly amount to donate.
 Anything in excess takes away from the three primary goals of business: